Welcome to the GCAS Admissions Department

 However, as a research institute and college that is challenging traditional academia, we attract applicants who bring diverse backgrounds, experiences, and fresh perspectives to the conversation and research.
 If you are passionate about learning new skills and want to help re-shape the future of learning, then we invite you to join our intellectual and activist community by applying.
 To help us accomplish our goal of truly accessible education, the application does not have a fee.

-Our degree programme is rigorous and applicants must possess an accredited Master’s degree to be considered for admission into our Ph.D. programme with few exceptions.
+Our degree programs are rigorous and applicants must possess an accredited Master’s degree to be considered for admission into our Ph.D. program.
 On occasion, applicants with a BA and extensive experience may be considered.
-Applicants with a BA who the admissions committee does not believe meet the requirements for the Ph.D. will be considered for the MA programme.
-You must possess an accredited BA degree to be considered for admission into our MA programmes.
+Applicants with a BA who the admissions committee does not believe meet the requirements for the Ph.D. will be considered for the MA program.
+You must possess an accredited BA degree to be considered for admission into our MA programs.

 After Acceptance